 Team members represent the school in a series of regional and national mock trial competitions including the National Trial Competition, the AAJ Student Trial Competition and the NITA Tournament of Champions.

-Loyola’s teams have garnered great success in these tournaments, winning 21 out of the last 26 regional tournaments and eight national championships.
+Loyola’s teams have garnered great success in these tournaments, winning 21 out of the last 26 regional tournaments and nine national championships.
 The tournaments involve both civil and criminal cases; students are trained to conduct all aspects of a jury trial including opening statement, direct examination, cross examination and closing argument, as well as evidentiary arguments to a judge.

 Loyola’s Byrne Trial Team has received top honors in recent years:

 - Numerous alumni members named to the Southern California Super Lawyers “Rising Stars” list

 - Regional Champions 21 times, Texas Young Lawyers Association National Trial Competition

-- National Champions in 2005 and 2006, Trial Competition National Championships
+- National Champions in 2005 and 2006, Texas Young Lawyers National Trial Competition

-- Five-time Regional Champions, American Association of Justice (AAJ) Student Trial Advocacy
+- Six-time Regional Champions, American Association of Justice (AAJ) Student Trial Advocacy

 Faculty Adviser: Susan Poehls